 One of the key goals of the project is to facilitate more timely data on suspected deaths by suicide from all Australian jurisdictions.
 Prior to the COVID-19 pandemic, suicide registers existed in Queensland (established in 1990), Western Australia (2010), Victoria (2012) and Tasmania (2017).
-New South Wales established a suicide register in October 2020.
+New South Wales established a suicide register in October 2020 and South Australia launched a register in January 2022.

-The AIHW has been working with State Coroners and Department of Health officials in the Australian Capital Territory, South Australia and the Northern Territory to establish suicide registers in these jurisdictions.
-Detailed planning with South Australia and the Australian Capital Territory is continuing for registers to be established later in 2021.
-The AIHW is also working with the Northern Territory Coroners Court to establish a suicide register for the Northern Territory.
+A key aim of the National Suicide and Self-harm Monitoring Project is for suicide registers to exist in all Australian jurisdictions.
+The AIHW has been working with State Coroners and Department of Health officials in South Australia, the Australian Capital Territory and the Northern Territory to establish suicide registers in their jurisdiction.
+The South Australian government launched their Suicide Registry in January 2022 with funding from the AIHW.
+Detailed planning with the Australian Capital Territory is continuing for a register to be launched in 2022.

 The AIHW has contracted Turning Point through Monash University to develop the National Ambulance Surveillance System (NASS) for self-harm and mental health related attendances.
 The NASS is a novel and world-first public health monitoring system for mental health, alcohol and drug harms, and self-harm (including suicidal behaviours) with components funded by the Department of Health, Department of Health and Human Services (Victoria) and the AIHW.

-For this project, Turning Point collects, codes and provides nationally consistent data on ambulance attendances to self-harm (deaths by suicide, suicide attempts, suicidal ideation and self-injury) and mental health-related incidents, including demographics (age, sex), mechanism of injury, mental illness symptoms, alcohol and drug intoxication, transport to hospital status and history of self-harm.
-Importantly, coding of historical data from 2018 and 2019 for available jurisdictions will be undertaken to provide baseline data for ongoing quarterly reporting.
+For this project, Turning Point collects, codes and provides nationally consistent data on ambulance attendances to self-harm (deaths by suicide, suicide attempts, suicidal ideation and self-injury) related incidents, including demographics (age, sex), mechanism of injury, mental illness symptoms, alcohol and drug intoxication, transport to hospital status and history of self-harm.
+Importantly, coding of historical data from 2018 and 2019 for available jurisdictions has been undertaken to provide baseline data for ongoing quarterly reporting.
 Quarterly collated data will flow back to states and territories to assist with service planning and program delivery and will also be used for regular monitoring on Suicide & self-harm monitoring.

-Suicide & self-harm monitoring includes the initial results of the National Ambulance Surveillance System (2019) from New South Wales, Victoria, Tasmania and the Australian Capital Territory (see Ambulance attendances, self-harm behaviours & mental health for further information).
-Monthly data are also presented for Victoria for 2020 and comparator years 2018 and 2019 (see COVID-19).
+Suicide & self-harm monitoring includes the results of the National Ambulance Surveillance System (1- month per quarter snapshots 2018 to 2021) from New South Wales, Victoria, Tasmania and the Australian Capital Territory, and Queensland from March 2020 to March 2021.
+AIHW began receiving monthly data for NSW, Vic, Qld, Tas and the ACT from January 2021 (see Ambulance attendances: suicidal & self-harm behaviours for further information).
+Monthly data are also presented for Victoria for 2021 and comparator years 2018, 2019 and 2020 (see COVID-19).

 The lack of data on suicidal behaviours from hospital EDs is a key data gap.
 The AIHW is working with states and territories via the Mental Health Information Strategy Standing Committee (MHISSC) to explore strategies for improving the consistency and quality of ED data, without adding undue reporting burden to medical staff.